thestriver/robofriends/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
 It was built using React to display a number of fetched robot usernames and details.
+Data was fetched from the [JSONPlaceholder](https://jsonplaceholder.typicode.com/users) and [Robohash](robohash.org) APIs.

 To run the project: